Isaiah 48:17 NIV

 This summer, our world was again shaken up.
 For reasons that I don't understand, we are being TOLD to move again.
 No, God did not speak with a loud boom that His blessings were done.
 I don't know why, but God allowed our landlord to make choices in her life that affected us.
 She wanted us to find a new place to live so she could move back in.

 Suddenly, before I could stop it, I emotionally spiraled out of control.
 My God is bigger than this.
 My God is greater!
 My Father loves me.
 Yet to tell my burdened heart these truths was difficult.
-Fighting off the lies that plagued my battered heart because more and more burdensome.
+Fighting off the lies that plagued my battered spirit became more and more burdensome.

 It is just a house.
-It is what the house through God's provisions brought to our family.
-Now with that weighing on my mind, the other stresses in our life because heavier.
+God's provisions brought to our family.
+We expected that provision to be long term.
+When it turned out to be short term, the other stresses in our life became heavier too.
+What were we going to do?
+What do we do next?
 I repeatedly would shut down and retreat into a "cave."

-This last weekend, I reunited with a friend I have only seen a few times, but is a precious sister in Christ.
+This last weekend, I saw someone of mutual friends that I have only seen a few other times, but is a precious sister in Christ.
 I believe our meeting was NOT coincidental.
 God orchestrated our conversation.

 She reminded me that I was not alone.
 She challenged me.
 She spoke truth according to Scripture.